Jellek-IT/spring-video-chat/README.md

 ## Project structure

 **backend/main**: This directory contains the Spring Boot backend application.
 For local development, a `docker` folder is included with a `docker-compose` file that sets up all the necessary services required to run and test the application.
 For example, the `mailcatcher` service is included to catch SMTP messages from Keycloak.
 The `.env.example` file shows an example of the required Docker environment file, which includes the NAT address for Janus Gateway.
 This address should be set to the local IP address of the machine running the service.
 The `application-localsecrets.example.yml` file provides a template for secrets configuration, where all `\<change-me\>` placeholders need to be replaced with the corresponding service secrets.
 The local server should be run with the local profile.

+**backend/notification**: This directory contains the Spring Boot backend application for the notification service.
+It acts as a consumer for the `queuing.springchat.notification.json` Kafka topic.
+The service processes messages by sending notifications to the specified channels.
+Currently, only the email channel is configured.
+The same requirements for local development apply as for the `backend/main service`.

 **frontend/main**: This directory contains the Angular frontend application.
 For local development, the only requirement is to run `npm start` to launch the application.